Colorado Adoption Lawyers

 Adoption creates families.
 Adoption is the process where a person (or couple) assumes the parental responsibilities and rights for a child.
 The process can be contested or non-contested by the child's biological parent or parents.
 At Jorgensen, Brownell & Pepin, P.C., we assist individuals with the adoption process.

-Our Colorado family law attorneys can assist with:
+Our Colorado adoption attorneys can assist with:

 - Step-parent adoption - When a spouse seeks to adopt the child of their husband or wife, the parental rights and support obligations of the child's other biological parent will be terminated, and the adopting step-parent will become the child's parent.
 A new birth certificate will be issued naming the adopting parent as the child's mother or father.

 - Kinship adoption - A close relative can adopt a minor and become that child's legal parent.
 The relatives who can petition for a kinship adoption are the child's grandparent, aunt, uncle, brother, sister, half-sibling, or first cousin.
 The person seeking to adopt must have had physical custody of the child for a period of one year or more, and the child cannot be the subject of a pending dependency and neglect proceeding brought by the Department of Social Services.

 - Custodial adoption - An unrelated person who has had physical custody of the child for over one year can seek to adopt the child.
 Legal custody may have been established through a Domestic Relations, Probate or Juvenile case (for example, the adoptive parent may be the child's temporary or permanent guardian).